rockscript/rockscript/README.md

 ## What it is

-A scripting language and server runtime for building event based microservices.
+A scripting language and server runtime for orchestrating microservices.

 <!--
 TODO identify remarkable aspect: inspired by the TED podcast about [How things spread](http://www.npr.org/programs/ted-radio-hour/468877892/how-things-spread).